 Around 50 per cent of the wood raw material used in pulp mills becomes pulp.
 At the bioproduct mill, 100 per cent of the wood raw material and side streams are used for products and bioenergy.
 Its business model is based on an efficient partner network in which new products are upgraded in cooperation with various players.

 The global demand for softwood pulp is increasing steadily and will increase by around 2 million tonnes by 2025.
 Demand is growing most rapidly in Asia, particularly in China.

 Metsä Fibre is one of the largest producers of softwood pulp in the world

 Metsä Fibre is one of the largest producers of softwood pulp in the world.
-The project improves its long-term profitability by making use of the strong softwood pulp market and sustainably harvested felling surplus in Finland.
+The bioproduct mill improves its long-term profitability by making use of the strong softwood pulp market and sustainably harvested felling surplus in Finland.

 The goal is to strengthen the position of Metsä Fibre as the leading supplier of softwood pulp.
-The project will increase the annual value of exports from Finland by around EUR 0.5 billion.
+The new mill will increase the annual value of exports from Finland by around EUR 0.5 billion.